19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (c) an order of court is made requiring the transfer or sale of the member’s estate or interest in the immovable property to any person,

-any charge under section 21(1) or 21A(1) on any estate or interest in the immovable property shall continue in force until —
+the following shall apply:

-(i) all moneys secured by the charge —
+(i) any charge under section 21(1) or 21A(1) on any estate or interest in the immovable property shall continue in force until, and the member, the person referred to in paragraph (c) or any other person having an interest in the immovable property shall be entitled to have the charge cancelled in the event that, all moneys secured by the charge —

 (A) have been repaid to the Fund; or

-(B) are no longer required by any regulations made under section 77(1) to be repaid to the Fund; or
+(B) are no longer required by any regulations made under section 77(1) to be repaid to the Fund; and

-(ii) the Board is satisfied of the occurrence of any of the events mentioned in section 15(15)(e),
+(ii) notwithstanding paragraph (i), where the Board is satisfied of the occurrence of any event prescribed in any regulations made under section 77(1) for the purposes of this paragraph, the member, the person referred to in paragraph (c) or any other person having an interest in the immovable property may, with the approval of the Board, have the charge cancelled.

-in which event the member, the person referred to in paragraph (c) or any other person having an interest in the immovable property shall be entitled to have the charge cancelled.
+[Act 23 of 2012 wef 01/01/2013]

 ### Order of court for transfer or sale of HDB flat in relation to which charge has been constituted under section 21B (1)